itsyaboii1337/Data_Science_Alliance/README.md

 # A list of internal milestones up until project milestone 2

 ## Data exploration
 * Request the datasets mentioned above.
-Fin alternatives if we can't get them.
+Find alternatives if we can't get them.
 * Start exploring and cleaning the different datasets, find additional sources of data if needed.
 * Compare and confront the different datasets